 Virginia State Bar Association, Section of Intellectual Property (VSB–IP).

-(These are representative memberships; some are lapsed, and others have lapsed from time to time).
+(These are representative memberships; many have lapsed, and others have lapsed from time to time)